Lesser ʻakialoa: Description

 It was a yellowish bird with a two-inch-long thin whitish-yellow bill.
 It had small olive green wings which it used to flit from tree to tree to look for insects like beetles and caterpillars.

 Behavior

 It was seen gleaning the trees in search of insects.
-The bill of the akialoa was also designed for more than bug extraction.
-The akialoa also fed on nectar in the flowers of lobeliads and o'hia blossoms.
+The bill of the ʻakialoa was also designed for more than bug extraction.
+The ʻakialoa also fed on nectar in the flowers of lobeliads and lehua blossoms.
 Its long bill could easily fit into petals of long flowers and took pollen from flower to flower on its forehead.
 It was collected at several places.
-It was once thought to be the same species as the Maui and Oahu form, but when specimens were compared all together the scientist saw that all three were different species.
+It was once thought to be the same species as the Maui and Oʻahu form, but when specimens were compared all together the scientist saw that all three were different species.

 Extinction

-With the loss of the trees and the flowers it depended on, the bird had no shelter or food and disappeared in 1940.
+A combination of deforestation and introduced disease carrying mosquitoes caused massive population decline which later led to the extinction of the ʻakialoa in 1940.